⭐ 151+ 5-Star Google Reviews

 #Government Incentives for Commercial Solar

-Reduce the upfront cost of your commercial solar system with Australian government rebates and incentives.
+Reduce the upfront cost of your commercial solar system with government rebates and incentives.

-Most businesses qualify for Small-scale Technology Certificates (STCs), which provide an upfront discount that reduces your installation cost immediately.
-Many organisations can also benefit from instant asset write-off, accelerated depreciation and other tax-effective incentives.
+Most businesses installing solar systems up to 100 kW qualify for Small-scale Technology Certificates (STCs), which provide an upfront discount that reduces installation costs immediately.
+Many organisations may also benefit from instant asset write-off, accelerated depreciation and other tax-effective incentives.

-Every solar proposal includes a clear breakdown of the rebates and incentives your business is eligible for - so you can see the savings from day one.
+Every solar proposal includes a clear breakdown of the rebates and incentives your business may be eligible for — so you can see the savings from day one.

-Sharp EIT Solutions delivers commercial solar installation projects nationwide with an in-house engineering and delivery team.
-Our process is designed to minimise disruption to your business and ensure your commercial solar system performs long-term — not just on day one.
+Sharp EIT Solutions delivers commercial solar projects nationwide with an in-house engineering and delivery team.
+Our process is designed to minimise disruption to your business and ensure your commercial solar system performs long-term, not just on day one.

 1. Feasibility & site assessment